• ECTS

 Description

-Statistical modeling is based on the two fundamental notions of information (extracted from the data) and decision (made on the basis of the data).
-This course introduces the theoretical formalization of these two notions.
-It is therefore logically placed at the beginning of the curriculum, with many other courses using its notions and results later on.
+Statistical modeling is based on two fundamental concepts: information (which must be extracted from data) and decision-making (which must be based on this data).
+This course introduces the theoretical formalization of these two concepts.
+It is therefore logically placed at the beginning of the curriculum, as many other courses use these concepts and results later on.

 Read more